 - Con: Only licensed in 2 states

-- Agency Description: “Christian Family Adoptions is a private, nonprofit child placing agency with physical offices in Portland and Redmond, Oregon and Vancouver, Washington and virtual offices nationwide.
+- Agency Description: “Choice Adoptions is a private, nonprofit child placing agency with physical offices in Portland and Redmond, Oregon and Vancouver, Washington and virtual offices nationwide.
 We can provide services for birth parents and adoptive parents across the United States.
 We pride ourselves in being family oriented and a strong supporter of community initiatives which ensure children are in safe and nurturing homes.
 We have been placing children in adoptive homes since 1958 and have been dedicated to our cause ever since.
 Though we advocate for open adoptions in most cases, we recognize some birth parents have a need for limited contact and privacy.
 We completely support and honor whatever decision is made.”

 - Offices in 7 states: CO, CA, OK, MO, GA, SC, KY